gsgautham98/cmb-progalg/README.md

-# CMB_BIOINFO_PROG Gautham Ganesh
+# Practical sessions and project files for the introductory course Programming and Algorithms (CMB- M1)

 Practical sessions completed.

-Project codes being updated in the _project_ folder.
+Project codes updated in the _project_ folder.

-Project report draft uploaded.
-Two sections to be updated.
+Project report uploaded.